JSON

 • Missing commas usually occur between properties or array elements

-• Missing brackets often happen with nested structures
+• Missing brackets often appear in nested structures

 🏷️ Tags: